 IKON

-Amartya Kumar Sen is an economist par excellence and a Nobel laureate.
-Sen has made contributions to welfare economics, social choice theory, economic and social justice, economic theories of famines, and indexes of the measure of well-being of citizens of developing countries.
+Amartya Kumar Sen is a renowned economist and Nobel laureate, recognized for his outstanding contributions to welfare economics, social choice theory, economic and social justice, famine studies, and the development of indexes to measure the well-being of citizens in developing countries.

-Sen won the Nobel Prize in Economic Sciences in 1998 and Bharat Ratna in 1999 for his work in welfare economics.
-He was also awarded the inaugural Charleston-EFG John Maynard Keynes Prize in recognition of his work on welfare economics in February 2015.
+Sen was awarded the Nobel Prize in Economic Sciences in 1998 and the Bharat Ratna in 1999 for his pioneering work in welfare economics.
+In February 2015, he received the inaugural Charleston-EFG John Maynard Keynes Prize in recognition of his contributions to the field.

-He is currently the Thomas W. Lamont University Professor and Professor of Economics and Philosophy at Harvard University.
-He served as the chancellor of Nalanda University.
-He is also a senior fellow at the Harvard Society of Fellows, a distinguished fellow of All Souls College, Oxford, an honorary fellow of Darwin College, Cambridge and a Fellow of Trinity College, Cambridge, where he served as Master from 1998 to 2004.
+Currently, Sen holds the position of Thomas W. Lamont University Professor and Professor of Economics and Philosophy at Harvard University.
+He has also served as the Chancellor of Nalanda University.
+Additionally, he is a senior fellow at the Harvard Society of Fellows, a distinguished fellow at All Souls College, Oxford, an honorary fellow at Darwin College, Cambridge, and a Fellow of Trinity College, Cambridge, where he served as Master from 1998 to 2004.

 What is the Job all about?

-Why do costs of food rise when gas prices rise ?
+Why do food prices rise when gas prices increase?
 Why can’t you get a good interest rate on your savings account?
-All of these phenomena can be explained through economics.
+These questions, and many others, can be explained through economics.

 Economics is the study of the production and consumption of goods and the transfer of wealth to produce and obtain those goods.
-Economics explains how people interact within markets to get what they want or accomplish certain goals.
-Since economics is a driving force of human interaction, studying it often reveals why people and governments behave in particular ways.
+It examines how people interact within markets to achieve their goals.
+Since economics is a driving force behind human behavior and decision-making, studying it can reveal why people and governments act in certain ways.

-Microeconomics focuses on the actions of individuals and industries, like the dynamics between buyers and sellers, borrowers and lenders.
-Macroeconomics, on the other hand, takes a much broader view by analysing the economic activity of an entire country or the international marketplace.
+• Microeconomics focuses on the actions of individuals and industries, such as the dynamics between buyers and sellers, and borrowers and lenders.

-Economists are well qualified specialists and strategists who analyse, devise and predict economic trends.
-Based upon their theories and derivations, policies are implemented as action plans.
+Economists are highly skilled specialists and strategists who analyze, develop, and predict economic trends.
+Their theories and analyses often serve as the basis for policy-making and strategic action plans.

 Can I go for it?

-• Econometricians develop models and use mathematical analyses to test economic relationships.
+• Econometricians: Develop models and use mathematical analyses to test and understand economic relationships.

-• Financial economists analyze savings, investments, and risk.
+• Financial Economists: Analyze savings, investments, and risk to assess financial systems.

-• Industrial organization economists study how companies within an industry are organized and how they compete.
+• Industrial Organization Economists: Study how companies within an industry are structured and how they compete.

-• International economists study international trade and the impact of globalization.
+• International Economists: Focus on international trade and the effects of globalization.

-• Macroeconomists and monetary economists examine the economy as a whole.
-They may research trends related to unemployment, inflation, and economic growth.
+• Macroeconomists and Monetary Economists: Study the economy as a whole, researching trends related to unemployment, inflation, and economic growth.

-• Microeconomists study supply and demand decisions of individuals and firms.
+• Microeconomists: Analyze the supply and demand decisions of individuals and firms.

-• Public finance economists study the role of government in the economy.
-Specifically, they may analyze the effects of tax cuts, budget deficits, and welfare policies
+• Public Finance Economists: Explore the role of government in the economy, particularly the effects of tax policies, budget deficits, and welfare programs.

 Is there a future in the field?

-However with a bachelor’s degree in economics you could find jobs outside the economics profession as financial analysts, market research analysts, and similar positions in business, finance, and consulting.
+Alternatively, you could specialize in areas such as investment banking, actuarial science, consultancy, auditing, trading, education, or research.
+Even with just a bachelor’s degree in economics, you can find opportunities outside the traditional economics profession, such as financial analysis, market research, and similar roles in business, finance, and consulting.

 Where do I start?